Pallavaram taluk

-Pallavaram taluk will soon have its own District Munsif Court.
+Pallavaram taluk have its own District Munsif Court.

 Pallavaram Firka

-Tirusulam, Cantonment Pallavaram, St. Thomas Mount Cantonment, Meenambakkam Cantonment, Essa Pallavaram, Zamin Pallavaram, Chromepet, Keelkattalai, Nemilichery, Hasthinapuram and Moovarasampattu villages.
+Tirusulam, Cantonment Pallavaram, St. Thomas Mount Cantonment, Meenambakkam Cantonment, Essa Pallavaram, Zamin Pallavaram, Keelkattalai, Nemilichery, Hasthinapuram and Moovarasampattu villages.

 Pammal Firka

 Thiruneermalai, Pammal, Anakaputhur, Pozhichalur and Cowl Bazaar.

 Taluk Boundaries

 Demographics

 Pallavaram Taluk was created in 2015.
 The demographics for the taluk will be published based on 2021 Census Report.

 Administration

 The taluk is administered by the Tahsildar office located in Pallavaram.